claymfischer/ontogeny/README.md

 ![Example .bashrc aliases](/images/aliases/whichColumns.png)

+**columnAverage**

+This will return the average number of characters.
+This is for piped input, one column of data.

+**columnLengths**

+This will return the average characters in each column.
+Used in a pipe.

 <a name="format"></a>
 Tab-separated data can be difficult to read if the rows vary in character length.
 Here's an example of using the format alias.